C-Jess/Programming-II-Assignment/readme.md

 ## Introduction
 This project was created for my first year programming II assignment.

 I was tasked to create plugin modules for a provided code base as set out by the specification.
-The plugin modules expand the functionality of the original program by adding different card types which are stored and retrived.
+The plugin modules expand the functionality of the original program by adding different card types which are stored and retrieved.

 All the plugin modules I wrote are in InfoCards2, the rest of the code was provided.

 ## Technologies